SamuelSchmidgall/AgentLaboratory/README.md

 ##### **For Web Interface**

 You can check out the `Resume Previous Research` section to load from a previous state.
-By checking the `Load Existing Research State` flag and select the stage you want to load from, you can easily load from a previous state.
+By checking the `Load Existing Research State` flag and then select the stage you want to load from, you can easily load from a previous state.
 If the state is not up-to-date, you can always click the `Refresh Saved States` button to refresh the saved states.

 ##### **For CLI**